 You don’t need special training or materials to reinforce project based learning outside of school.
 The most impactful thing you can do is follow your child’s lead and show genuine interest in their discoveries.

-Ask Open-Ended Questions
+Spark Curiosity with Open-Ended Questions

 Instead of asking, “What did you learn today?” try, “What did you notice about your project?” or “What are you wondering about?”
 Open-ended questions encourage children to think more deeply and share more of their experience.